Nonequilibrium diffusion of active particles bound to a semi-flexible polymer network: simulations and fractional Langevin equation: Theory: a nonequilibrium fractional Langevin equation

-Finally, let us combine the thermal and active contributions and investigate the superimposed motion, which represents the diffusion dynamics of the AOUP cross-linker in $[\tau_0,~\tau_R]$.
-We find that the active dynamics is manifested only for sufficiently high Pe conditions and at specific timescales.
-We illustrate this idea in Fig.~\ref{fig5}(a) where the theoretical MSD curves for the thermal (dashed line) active (solid lines) components are separately plotted.
-The plot shows that the thermal displacements are always larger than the active counterpart at $\mathrm{Pe}=10$.
-Their sum is thus dominated by the thermal motion, which is confirmed in the simulated total MSD at this condition plotted in Fig.~\ref{fig5}(b).
-The rescaled MSD shows the thermal undulation dynamics of $t^{3/4}$.
+Now let us combine the thermal and active contributions and investigate the superimposed motion, which represents the diffusion dynamics of the AOUP cross-linker in $[\tau_0,~\tau_R]$.
+The active dynamics is manifested only for sufficiently high Pe conditions and at specific timescales.
+We illustrate this idea in Fig.~\ref{fig5}(a) where the theoretical MSD curves for the thermal (dashed line) [Eq.~\eqref{eq:msdthermal}] and active (solid lines) [Eq.~\eqref{eq:msdactive}] components are separately plotted.
+The plot shows that when $\mathrm{Pe}=10$ the thermal displacements are always larger than the active counterpart.
+Their sum, i.e., the MSD of the AOUP cross-linker, is thus dominated by the thermal motion, which is confirmed in the simulated total MSD at this condition plotted in Fig.~\ref{fig5}(b) [$\mathrm{Pe}/\mathrm{Pe}^*=0.6$].
+Here, the AOUP cross-linker displays seemingly the MSD ($\sim t^{3/4}$) of a thermal particle in a semiflexible filament as the active displacement is neglected compared to the thermal motion.
 For $\mathrm{Pe}=30$ and $80$ [Fig.~\ref{fig5}(a)], the thermal and active MSDs cross at two time points, and we define them as the cross-over time $\tau^*(<\tau_A)$ and $\tau^\dagger(>\tau_A)$.
 It is important to note that the active dynamics is only dominant in between $\tau^*$ and $\tau^\dagger$.
 The two cross-over times are found by solving $\widetilde{C_{\psi_{\mathrm{th}}}}(u) =\widetilde{C_{\psi_{\mathrm{ac}}}}(u)$, which yields

 and